yackx/ipgo/content/classic/hangman/hangman.md

 ### Ask player's guess

 We leniently read from the standard input, ignoring errors.
+Incorrect input handling and error handling can take a fair amount of work.
 Don't make a habit of ignoring errors.
 It is fine in a toy program, but not adequate for a production system.
-Incorrect input tolerance and error handling can take a fair amount of work, so we will that aside.

 We then check that the input length is ``1``, that it is a letter, and convert it to upper case.